Find Cheap Auto Insurance Quotes in Your Area

 Stacking insurance is a way to raise your coverage and protection if you are in an accident with an uninsured or underinsured driver.
 Stacked insurance combines coverage limits either from multiple policies a driver is on or from multiple cars on the same policy.

-In terms of auto insurance, only uninsured motorist (UM) or underinsured motorist (UIM) bodily injury coverage can be stacked.
-You cannot stack UM and UIM property liability insurance.
+For your auto insurance, only uninsured motorist (UM) or underinsured motorist (UIM) bodily injury coverage can be stacked.
+You cannot stack UM and UIM property damage coverage.
 A total of 32 states allow some form of stacking insurance, although companies in some states do not have to offer the option.

 What is stacked vs. unstacked insurance?

-Stacked insurance is a way to combine insurance coverage limits from multiple policies.
+Stacked insurance is a way to combine insurance coverage limits from multiple policies or multiple vehicles.
 The coverage that can be stacked is bodily injury uninsured or underinsured motorist coverage.

 Uninsured motorist coverage pays for costs that result from an accident with a driver without insurance.
 Underinsured motorist coverage comes into play if the damage, which can be both injuries and property, costs more than the other driver's insurance coverage limit.